 The weekend tour was split into two rides — one country on each day — and 150+ cyclists experienced urban art installations adorning both sides of the border the way they should be – on bike.
 The SD ride also corresponded with Bike to the Museum Day at MCASD’s downtown location.

-In December 2009, Italian kitchen design showroom Arclinea was looking to create an annual holiday charity event to celebrate food and design at their lovely downtown San Diego location.
+In December 2009, Italian kitchen design showroom Arclinea was looking to create an annual holiday charity event to celebrate food and design at their beautiful downtown San Diego showroom.
 We collaborated with the Arclinea SD designers to develop an event format that would enlist local architects and designers to re-imagine the gingerbread house for an exhibition and charity auction.
 The first year was a great success, raising over $5,000 for the local charity organization Second Chance.